 Every spring, the Career Development Center holds a workshop called "Planning Your Summer: Housing and Budget."
-View this year's workshop presentation.
+View the workshop presentation.

 Use this Personal Summer Budgeting Worksheet as a resource for plan your budget.

 You’ve planned a great internship.
 Now you need to find a place to live!